openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 - *Answer 1*, *Answer 2*,* Answer 3*, *Answer 4* : the text of the answer
 - *Correctness*: choose 'TRUE' for a correct answer or  'FALSE' for an incorrect answer
 - *Explanation*: optional explanation about the answer.
 This is shown to learners together with the results of the quiz.
+- If you need more than four answers you can duplicate the blue and violet columns.

+You can add multiple Quizzes on one sheet by adding a new line with the basic quiz information (yellow cells) and additional questions.
+It is recommended to use one sheet for all the self-tests of each week, a seperate sheet for each graded exam, and a seperate sheet for each survey.

 ### 3. Share your quiz spreadsheet to our quiz service

 _Before proceeding with this step, rename your quiz spreadsheet in a unique way, e.g._: `coursecode_quizname`

-Once you have finished filling out the quiz questions and answers, click on *Share* and paste the address:
+Once you have finished filling out the quiz questions and answers, click on *Share* and make sure that it is shared with the following address:
 _hpi-openhpi@quizquestions-1191.iam.gserviceaccount.com_

 Click *Done* to submit.